 Financial need may be the single most important incentive to work longer.
 Even at today's level of Social Security benefits, many older Americans need to work as they have little income from other sources.
 Indeed, one-third of those over 65 rely on Social Security for virtually all of their income.
 A disproportionate share of these Social Security dependent beneficiaries are women.
 In addition, as baby boomers begin to retire, the need for income will become even more important for two reasons.
-First, Social Security benefits are expected to replace a smaller share of individuals' pre-retirement income due to changes under current law, such as the rise in the full benefits retirement age, and the need to solve the program's long-term financial shortfall.
-Second, 401(k) plans have replaced traditional defined benefit plans as the dominant pension vehicle, and benefits from 401(k)s are much less certain than those from traditional plans.3
+First, Social Security benefits are expected to replace a smaller share of individuals' pre-retirement income due to increases under current law in the full benefits retirement age, and the need to solve the program's long-term financial shortfall.2 Second, 401(k) plans have replaced traditional defined benefit plans as the dominant pension vehicle, and accumulations in 401(k)s are likely to be much lower than people expect at retirement.3

 Fortunately, older Americans are now more capable of working at later ages than in years past.
 Several studies suggest that today's 70 year olds are comparable in health and mental function to 65 year olds from 30 years ago.4 In addition to the monetary rewards, work also offers health and psychological benefits.
 Working in later ages may contribute to an older person's mental acuity and provide a sense of usefulness.
-Indeed, when surveyed, many people say they wish to continue working at least part time into later ages as a bridge to retirement.
+Indeed, when surveyed, many people say they wish to continue working at least part time into later ages as a bridge to retirement.5

 \Joanna N. Lahey is a Post-Doctoral Research Fellow with the National Bureau of Economic Research.
 The Center for Retirement Research at Boston College gratefully acknowledges The Atlantic Philanthropies for support of this brief.
 The brief summarizes previous research by the author, who received support from the National Science Foundation (Doctoral Dissertation Grant # 238 7480) and the National Institute on Aging (Grant # T32-AG00186).
+The author would like to thank Peter Diamond for his helpful comments.

-AN ISSUE IN BRIEF CENTER FOR RETIREMENT RESEARCH AT BOSTON COLLEGE
+AN ISSUE IN BRIEF CENTER FOR RETIREMENT

+RESEARCH AT BOSTON COLLEGE